In which career can you have the biggest positive impact on the world?

 - Research at a think tank or academic institute focused on these topics.

 Once you have this expertise, you could aim to contribute to AI and biorisk strategy & policy questions that involve China.
-You could also advise and assist Western organisations that want to coordinate with Chinese organisations.
+You could also advise and assist international organisations that want to coordinate with Chinese organisations.
 You might also directly work for Chinese organisations that are concerned with these problem areas.

 Note that we’re not in favour of promoting effective altruism in China, working in the government, or attempting to fundraise from Chinese philanthropists.
 This could easily backfire if the message was poorly framed or if its intent was misperceived in China.

-Rather, the aim of this path is to learn more about China, and then aim to improve cooperation between Western and Chinese groups.
+Rather, the aim of this path is to learn more about China, and then aim to improve cooperation between international and Chinese groups.
 If you are considering doing outreach in China, get in touch and we can introduce you to people who can help you navigate the downsides.

 To help with this priority path, we work with a part-time advisor who’s a specialist in China.
 You can get help from them here.